The Short Version

 It's not wrong, exactly.
 It's just not the only way.

-Modern devices are powerful enough to run real security checks locally.
+Modern devices are powerful enough to run real health checks and monitoring locally.
 Your iPhone has more processing power than the servers that ran Norton's cloud detection five years ago.
-The threat feeds that power enterprise security tools are publicly available.
-The detection techniques aren't secret — they're well-documented.
+The reference databases that power enterprise monitoring tools are publicly available.
+The techniques aren't secret — they're well-documented.

 The question isn't whether on-device security can work.
 It's why nobody's shipping it.